Opportunities

 See below to view current opportunities.

-To learn more about the program and the application process, please attend one of our two virtual information sessions:
+To learn more about the program and application process, please register for one of our virtual information sessions!

 Want to facilitate a course?

-We are always looking for new facilitators.
-If you are interested in proposing to facilitate a course with the CLC, please complete the form below and email it to clc@camh.ca
+If you are interested in proposing to facilitate a course with the CLC in the future, you are welcome to review the course proposal form below.

 Recovery colleges offer an innovative, inclusive, and collaborative approach to learning, distinct from traditional education models.
 Unlike standard or top-down medical education, recovery colleges emphasize the collective knowledge and lived experiences of everyone involved.
 Course proposals should embrace and exhibit a learner-centered approach, stepping away from traditional hierarchies and focusing on mutual growth and empowerment.
 In this environment, you’re both a learner and an educator, fostering a space where all participants contribute to and benefit from the shared learning experience.